Best Driver For A Slice In 2023 – With Expert Reviews

 • Unless you hit a particularly bad slice, you may experience an overcorrection with this driver

-• The design of this driver is not suitable for players with higher club head speeds
+• The design of this driver is not suitable for players with higher swing speeds

 • Internal draw bias weighting cannot be adjusted